Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

 \subsection{Validity}

-Validity is a single measure that checks whether the BPMN-XML file is parsable, allowing the model to be displayed and processed by subsequent software.
-This is important since the BPMN models are intended to be read and used by humans, for which a visualization is crucial.
-We check the validity $Q_{\text{val}}$ of the BPMN-XML based on the XSD schema\footnote{\url{https://github.com/bpmn-io/bpmn-moddle/tree/main/resources/bpmn/xsd}}, containing all structural and formal constraints that the BPMN-XML must adhere to according to the BPMN 2.0 convention using the following formula \autoref{eq:q_val}.
+Validity is a single measure that checks whether the BPMN XML file is parsable, allowing the process model to be displayed and processed by subsequent software.
+This is important because BPMN models are intended to be read and used by humans, for which visualization is crucial.
+Although validity could be considered part of syntactic quality, because errors in the BPMN XML file can be interpreted as syntactic errors, we decided to decouple this measure.
+The rationale is that validity serves as a gatekeeping criterion as the remaining metrics can only be computed if a valid BPMN XML file is available.
+Moreover, validity and syntactic quality operate at different layers.
+While syntactic quality captures conformance to BPMN modeling rules, validity captures conformance to the BPMN XML schema.

+We check the validity $Q_{\text{val}}$ of the BPMN XML based on the XSD schema\footnote{\url{https://github.com/bpmn-io/bpmn-moddle/tree/main/resources/bpmn/xsd}}, containing all structural and formal constraints that the BPMN XML must adhere to according to the BPMN 2.0 convention using the following formula \autoref{eq:q_val}.